BUTTERFLY BUSH

 12th June 2008, Partington Mess, Greater Manchester.
 Photo: © RWD

-A very weedy urban shrub colonising any nook even high up in the walls of buildings.
+A veer weedy urban shrub colonizing any nook even high up in the walls of buildings.
 Leaves lanceolate, mid-green.

 24th April 2006, Huddersfield Narrow Canal, Stalybridge.
 Photo: © RWD